cta0930/cta0930/README.md

 # 🛡️ Welcome to my GitHub!

-Hi, I’m C.T., an aspiring **pen tester** and cybersecurity professional.
+Hi, I’m CJ, a junior cybersecurity professional and penetration tester.
 I love learning new techniques in ethical hacking and coding for fun!

 ---

-## 🔍 **What You'll Soon Find Here**
+## 🔍 **What You,ll Find Here**
-- **Cybersec Projects**: I'll be growing this space with TTPs for pentesting & vulnerability assessments.
+- **Personal Projects**: I'll be growing this space with TTPs for pentesting & vulnerability assessments.
 - **Penetration Testing Practice**: Scripts, labs, and case studies related to ethical hacking.
-- **Web Development**: I'll be deep diving into web dev and building new projects. **Soon I'll self host and get my lap fully revamped**.
+- **Web Development**: I'll be deep diving into web dev and building new projects.
 - **Open Source Contributions**: I'll be jumping deeper into open-source projects to showcase skills.

 ---